S. R. Ramaswamy: Public life and social activism

-S. R. Ramaswamy has been active in literature and journalism for over five decades and is a staunch advocate of the "Swadeshi movement" in India.
-Over the last few decades, Ramaswamy has spearheaded "Voluntary Rural Development Initiatives" in the Indian state of Karnataka with the aim of empowering the rural population for self-governance and better administration.
-He has been fighting for various environmental causes, both at state and national levels, often culminating in landmark legal battles before the Supreme Court of India.
+Ramaswamy was active in literature and journalism for over five decades and was a staunch advocate of the Swadeshi movement in India.
+Over the last few decades, Ramaswamy spearheaded Voluntary Rural Development Initiatives in Karnataka with the aim of empowering the rural population for self-governance and better administration.
+He spoke for various environmental causes, both at state and national levels, often culminating in landmark legal battles before the Supreme Court of India.
 Most memorable of these was a Public Interest Litigation (PIL) he fought along with noted Kannada Litterateur Shivaram Karanth against Government of Karnataka concerning the conservation of nearly 30,000 hectares of reserve forest which was set aside to be handed over to a paper industry.

 His association with noted composer, singer and writer Rallapalli Ananta Krishna Sharma enabled him to acquire proficiency in Carnatic as well as Hindustani classical music.
 His proficiency in the classical Indian dance form – Bharata Natyam was the result of his years of association with eminent dance maestro V. S. Kowshik.

-Having remained a bachelor, S. R. Ramaswamy continues to remain active in public life.
+Having remained a bachelor, Ramaswamy continued to remain active in public life.
 The "Gokhale Institute of Public Affairs" – an independent, non-party and non-communal organization established to function as a centre for education of the public towards a constructive democratic citizenship was founded in the year 1949 by noted Kannada writer and philosopher D. V. Gundappa.
-After D. V. Gundappa's tenure, the administration fell on the shoulders of retired Chief Justice of the Karnataka High Court – Nittoor Srinivasa Rau who subsequently bequeathed the administrative responsibilities to S. R. Ramaswamy who has ever since headed the organization in the position of Secretary.
-S. R. Ramaswamy has had the distinction of organizing four programmes a month over 12 months, almost a year in advance.
+After Gundappa's tenure, the administration fell on the shoulders of retired Chief Justice of the Karnataka High Court – Nittoor Srinivasa Rau who subsequently bequeathed the administrative responsibilities to Ramaswamy, who headed the organization in the position of Secretary.
+Ramaswamy had the distinction of organizing four programmes a month over 12 months, almost a year in advance.

-S. R. Ramaswamy has consistently declined requests to visit foreign countries in connection with various conferences and seminars.
+He consistently declined requests to visit foreign countries in connection with various conferences and seminars.
 In fact, he declined an invitation from the United Nations Office for a Global Environmental Summit at Rio de Janeiro in the 1990s citing personal reasons.
-However, Ramaswamy is actively involved in the Indian setting and has delivered papers at over 100 seminars & workshops on topics such as "Sharathchandra" (1977), "Towards Understanding Hindu Society" (1990), "Gandhian Concept of Ecology" (1992), "Netaji Subhas Chandra Bose" (1996), "The Regime of Sir Mirza Ismail" (1998), "Life and Work of V. Sitaramaiah", "Swadeshi movement of 1905: Historic Turning Point" (2005), "Saga of Patriotism: Martyrs in the Freedom Movement" (2007), "Contribution of Rallapalli Ananta Krishna Sharma to Kannada and Telugu" (2010), "Life and work of D. V. Gundappa" (2011), "Contribution of Sanskritist Professor S. K. Ramachandra Rao" (2013) and "Belagere Krishna Sastri" (2013).
+However, Ramaswamy involved himself in the Indian setting and delivered papers at over 100 seminars and workshops on topics such as Sharathchandra (1977), Towards Understanding Hindu Society (1990), Gandhian Concept of Ecology (1992), Netaji Subhas Chandra Bose (1996), The Regime of Sir Mirza Ismail (1998), Life and Work of V. Sitaramaiah, Swadeshi movement of 1905: Historic Turning Point (2005), Saga of Patriotism: Martyrs in the Freedom Movement (2007), Contribution of Rallapalli Ananta Krishna Sharma to Kannada and Telugu (2010), Life and Work of D. V. Gundappa (2011), Contribution of Sanskritist Professor S. K. Ramachandra Rao (2013) and Belagere Krishna Sastri (2013).

+Death

+Ramaswamy died in Bengaluru on 10 April 2026, at the age of 88.